-SD Bell’s have been roasting coffee from all over the world for 4 generations.
-Our experience has grown over the years, while we have continually discovered new coffees and new subtleties of flavour.
+SD Bell's have been roasting coffee from all over the world for 4 generations.
+Our experience has grown over the years, while we continually discover new coffees and new subtleties of flavour.

 Imagine an industrial strength, cast iron tumble-dryer, with a flame-thrower in the middle, and you are not far from a coffee roaster.
 Into the drum of such a roaster a quantity of raw green coffee beans is introduced.